zhangyang2017/kaggle-Titanic/README.md

 ## Overview <a id="1"></a>
 Ah the famous Titanic Kaggle competition.
 I did not expect to have this much fun working through this project, honestly.
 In this classic classification problem, I got to try out a lot of algorithms, including `naive bayes`, `logistic regression`, `decision tree`, `KNN`, `random forest`, `SVM`, `XGBoost`, `soft voting classifier`.
 For me, `random forest` produced the highest accuracy at predicting the test dataset (78%).
 I did spend hours trying to increase the accuracy of my algorithm.
-I tried hyperparameter tuning, engineering new and dropping low-impact features.
+I tried [hyperparameter tuning][1], engineering new and dropping low-impact features.
 Nothing I tried really helped with increasing the accuracy :sweat_smile:.
 Although, I am not good at fine-tuning or feature engineering yet.

 Project duration: 2020/10/21 - 2020/10/23